Neustrashimy/MastodonLTLWidget/README.md

 * PHP-PDO
 * PHP-PgSQL

-And, you will need PHP-FPM daemon if you using Nginx as Proxy.
+And, you will need PHP-FPM daemon if you using Nginx as Gateway.